There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 HubSpot is a company that produces a steady stream of new case studies because they know they work:

-There’s a lot that goes into writing an effective case study, which is why I wrote an entire post dedicated to showing you how to do it.
+There’s a lot that goes into writing an effective case study.

 Content marketing is arguably the most effective type of marketing at your disposal today.